Jav65/tp/docs/UserGuide.md

 **Output:**

 * Success → `Added NextOfKin: Oad to Patient: Dylan`
-* Duplicate → `NOK with same name and phone already exists for this patient`
+* Duplicate → `This next of kin already exists for this patient`

 **Note**: Relationship must be one of: Daughter, Father, Mother, Grandmother, Grandfather, Granddaughter, GrandSon, Son (case-insensitive)